-Five (5) meetings of the Committee were held during the financial year ended 31 October 2015,
+Five (5) meetings of the Committee were held during the financial year ended 31 October 2014,

 - a.
 At each of these Audit Committee's meetings, the Group's finance manager were invited to brief the Audit Committee on specific issues. - b.
 The reviews of the Group's quarterly and year-to-date unaudited financial statements were made before submission to the Board for their consideration and approval.
 During the respective Board Meetings, the Chairman of the Audit Committee briefed the Board on issues raised in respect of the financial statements and the recommendations of the Committee thereon. - c.
-During the review of the Group's twelve-month's financial results, representatives of the External Auditors, Messrs SJ Grant Thornton was invited to discuss the Group financial statements for the financial year ended 31 Oct 2015.
-Management's response to all pertinent issues and findings had been raised and noted by the External Auditors during their examination of the said Group Accounts; together with recommendations in respect of the findings; and
+During the review of the Group's twelve-month's financial results, representatives of the External Auditors, Messrs SJ Grant Thornton was invited to discuss the Group Accounts for the financial year ended 31 Oct 2014.
+Management's response to all pertinent issues and findings had been raised and noted by the External Auditors during their examination of the said Group Accounts; together with recommendations in respect of the findings; and - d.
+Reviewed the internal audit reports presented and considered the significant findings of internal audit in the Group's operating subsidiaries through the review of internal audit reports tabled and management responses thereto and ensuring significant findings were adequately addressed by Management. - e.
+Reviewed and confirmed with the Management that the Group did not enter into any related-party transaction during the financial year.